programmfabrik/easydb-documentation/content/sysadmin/requirements/_index.en.md

 ### Network Storage

 If you use network storage then we recommend the NFS protocol.
-CIFS can also work, but we have seen data corruption and performance problems with some Windows servers without remedy - thus we do not support CIFS/SMB.
+CIFS can also work, but we have seen performance problems on some Windows servers without remedy and even data corruption - thus we do not support CIFS/SMB.
 Also NFS on a Windows server has been observed to have poor performance compared to Linux servers.

+At most, put assets, previews and database dumps on network storage.

 ## Filesystem Layout